tankista/SYScreenshotUploader/README.md

 SYScreenshotUploader
 ====================

-Small component for iOS apps that detects screenshot and upload it to linked dropbox folder.
-This is development tool that should help sharing screenshots between developers and designers.
+Small component for iOS developers who send screenshots to designers very often and hate the process of opening Photos app and sending photos via iMessage or email.
+Uploader detects any screenshot that user make and uploads it to Dropbox.
+There you can share folder or just send screens without pain.

 ##Integration